top of page

 Meishu-sama, February 5, 1952

-How can one be helpful to others in the face of personal purifications, imperfections, and struggles?
-The following illustration can be beneficial.
 There is a Japanese word called kintsugi, which translates as "golden joinery."
-It is an uncommon word in Japanese but familiar in lacquer work.
+It is an uncommon word in Japanese but familiar in lacquerwork.
 It relates to a Japanese art form of repairing broken pottery.
-This delicate process of repairing is performed with lacquer mixed with precious materials like powdered gold, silver, or platinum.
+This delicate repair process involves meticulous work using lacquer mixed with precious materials like powdered gold, silver, or platinum.

-The result is extraordinary.
+The result is quite extraordinary.
 There is no attempt to conceal the imperfections because the cracks and joints are visible.
 As a process of philosophy, this represents embracing flaws and imperfections.
-It treats the breakage and repair as part of the history of an object rather than disguising it.
+It treats the breakage and repair as part of an object's history rather than disguising it.
 Instead of discarding or allowing the purpose of service to end, highlighting the cracks and repairs is simply marking an event in the object's life.

-This time of year signifies the passing point of the winter, and all of nature awakens and begins to feel the breath of spring.
-We welcome the flowering and new growth that we need in our lives.
-It is a time to celebrate the increase of Divine Light and power, and we embrace this, so there is less room for negativity.
-The power of one percent is even more critical now as negative forces seek to sow the seeds of confusion and separation.
+During this time of year, as nature awakens and we begin to feel the breath of spring, we welcome the flowering and new growth in our lives.
+It is also a time to celebrate the increase of Divine Light and Power and allow less room for negativity.
+The power of one percent is even more critical now as negative forces seek to sow seeds of confusion and separation.

 Meishu-sama always began his important work during this time.
 He directed attention to his spiritual mission starting on February 4, 1928; on this day, the first publication of his essential Teachings was introduced.
 On February 4, 1950, a new organizational structure was formed.
 Also, construction of the main buildings and holy sanctuaries accelerated during this time.